Stivo/DeScaBaTo/releases/0.3.0/README.md

 - RAM usage may be high.
 I think at least 300MB for each Terabyte of data backed up.
 This will be improved in the future.
 - No scheduling features
 - No remote backups
+- No GUI for configuring & running jobs
 - No compaction implemented.
 All versions will be kept.
 This will be changed later.

 Linux: